 Decide for yourself whether you believe the train station exist before September 1993, or not.

 Instead of sending angry, and contradictory tweets, Harrison Funk could have easily clarified the issue.
-It was 1994, as he claims, then he could just say that Michael Jackson got his wires crossed, or he simply made the entire thing up to sound like a big shot during his podcast interview.
+If it was June 1994, as he claims, then he could just say that Michael Jackson got his wires crossed, or he simply made the entire thing up to sound like a big shot during his podcast interview.

 From the research I have done of Harrison Funk, he does sound like one of these guys who has a million stories to tell, most of which are completely exaggerated or blatantly false.